Applying to McGill Summer Studies

 Submitting your Registration Package

-- Please upload the completed forms and supporting documents (available February 1, 2018).
+- Please upload the completed forms and supporting documents (Service Point Checkout for Summer Registration opens on February 4, 2019).
 Any forms that require a signature must be signed before being scanned.
 Only .pdf or .tiff files can be accepted.

 Submit in person: